bottlepy/bottle/apidoc/stpl.rst

 .. rubric:: Inline Statements

+Lines *not* starting with ``%`` are printed as text.
 Any occurrence of ``{{stmt}}`` in text-lines is replaced by the return value of the included python statement.
 In most cases this is just the name of a local variable, but any python statement returning a string is allowed.

 ::